alchemycodelab/module-one-curriculum-base/lecture-03-lists-of-things-and-forms.md

 ## Object maker

-Resist the temptation to define an object in global scope and mutate it throughout your app.
-It causes so many bugs!
+I know it _seems_ like DRY code, but please: **Resist the temptation to define an object in global scope and mutate it throughout your app.** It causes so many bugs!

 In fact, just try never to mutate an object.
 Whenever possible, create a new one.